News

 Lesson 1 – Lesson 6

-1. Discuss issues related to youth employment, artificial intelligence, history, news, etc., clearly describe and evaluate.
+1. Discuss topics related to youth employment, artificial intelligence, history, news, etc., clearly describe and evaluate these topics.

-2. Learn and use idioms, sayings and news terms.
+2. Learn and use idioms, sayings, and news-related..

-4. Can understand and use symbolic words to discuss different topics, explain their viewpoints, and present strengths and weaknesses.
+4. Understand and use figurative language to discuss different topics, explain their viewpoints, and present strengths and weaknesses.

-5. Attain more than 846 words and more than 76 types of syntax.
+5. Acquire a vocabulary of more than 846 words and master over 76 types of sentence structures.

-1. This course is suitable for learners of combined study of 1080 hours, TOCFL Band B (Level 3), HSK Level 5, ACTFL Intermediate-high、or CEFR B2.
+1. Be suitable for learners with approximately 1080 hours of study, or those at TOCFL Band B (Level 3), HSK Level 5, ACTFL Intermediated-High, or CEFR B2 levels.

 Level 8 【Book 5】(Teacher’s Choice)